 2. Model Overview

-The 2020 CRF1100L Africa Twin has a sharply-renewed focus on off-road core ability, that brings with it the look – and feel – of a true rally machine.
-Smaller, slimmer and 5kg lighter, it offers even more athletic performance, thanks also to changes to the engine, which now produces 7% more peak power, 6% more peak torque and is much stronger everywhere in the rev-range.
-It’s also EURO5 compliant.
+The 2020 CRF1100L Africa Twin was given a sharply-renewed focus on off-road core ability, that brought with it the look – and feel – of a true rally machine.
+Smaller, slimmer and 4kg lighter than the previous model, it offered even more athletic performance, thanks also to changes to the engine, which produced 7% more peak power, 6% more peak torque and much greater strength everywhere in the rev-range.
+It also became Honda’s first EURO5 compliant engine.

-The frame has been completely revised and now features a bolt-on aluminium subframe.
-The swingarm, too, is aluminium and based on that of the CRF450R moto-crosser.
-And at the centre of the Africa Twin, the addition of a six-axis Inertial Measurement Unit (IMU) controls not only the 7-level HSTC but also (new for 2020) 3-level Wheelie Control, Cornering ABS (with off-road setting), Rear Lift Control and DCT cornering detection.
-An OFF-ROAD setting also joins the URBAN, TOUR and GRAVEL default riding modes.
+The frame was completely revised and featured a new bolt-on aluminium subframe.
+The new swingarm, too, was aluminium and based on that of the CRF450R moto-crosser.
+And at the centre of the Africa Twin, the addition of a six-axis Inertial Measurement Unit (IMU) controlled not only the 7-level HSTC but also 3-level Wheelie Control, Cornering ABS (with off-road setting), Rear Lift Control and DCT cornering detection.
+An OFF-ROAD setting also joined the URBAN, TOUR and GRAVEL default riding modes.

-Tailored for complete control, the riding position features a slimmer-section seat and higher-set handlebars.
-A full colour Multi Information Display (MID) 6.5-inch TFT touch screen offers immersive engagement with the machine’s systems, plus Apple CarPlay® and Bluetooth connectivity.
-Dual LED Daytime Running Lights (DRL) are highly visible, improving safety, and cruise control is standard-fit.
+Tailored for complete control, the riding position featured a new slim-section seat and high-set handlebars.
+A full colour Multi Information Display (MID) 6.5-inch TFT touch screen brought immersive engagement with the machine’s systems, plus Apple CarPlay® and Bluetooth connectivity.
+The new Dual LED Daytime Running Lights (DRL) gave optimum visibility, improving safety, and cruise control was added as standard-fit.

 3. Key Features

 3.1 Styling & Equipment